-Staying sober when you are surrounded by people who are drinking during the holidays can be an immense challenge.
+Staying sober when surrounded by people who are drinking during the holidays can be an immense challenge.
 If you are trying to experience sober holidays, it may take some preparation on your part.
-At Tides Edge Detox, we understand how hard it can be to avoid drugs or alcohol when others around you are choosing to celebrate in this way.
+One way to work towards a sober holiday is to explore Florida alcohol detox options.
+This can remove you from the triggers around you and let you focus on healing so you can return to enjoy the holidays.
+At Tides Edge Detox, our Florida alcohol detox programs can help.
 Your sobriety does not have to be at risk when you work on getting the support you need.

-With solid relapse prevention strategies in place, you can stay sober, even when you are at parties where other people are not sober.
-No matter how long it has been since you completed treatment, or if you have never reached out for professional help, contacting an addiction therapy program can be a lifeline if you feel celebrating sober holidays has become impossible.
+With solid relapse prevention strategies in place, you can stay sober, even at parties where other people are not sober.
+No matter how long it has been since you completed treatment or have never reached out for professional help, contacting an addiction therapy program can be a lifeline if you feel celebrating sober holidays has become impossible.

 Consider Your Limitations

 Remember that even though it is the holiday season, it’s important to keep your boundaries.
 You don’t have to attend every party you are invited to.
-If you are worried that there is going to be too much drinking at a gathering and you are going to be tempted, you don’t have to attend if your sobriety will be at risk.
-When you want to go to the party but you expect people to be drinking, you can:
+If you are worried that there is going to be too much drinking at a gathering and you will be tempted, you don’t have to attend if your sobriety will be at risk.
+When you want to go to the party, but you expect people to be drinking, you can:

 - Bring a friend who you know will remain sober and support your efforts during the party

-- Go to a 12-step meeting or group therapy program in order to talk about your concerns
+- Go to a 12-step meeting or group therapy program to talk about your concerns

 - Drive yourself to the party in case you feel triggered and need to leave